-- External confidential adviser: This person is designated by the Managing Director and the Supervisory Board of Simavi as an initial point of contact and assistance for Simavi employees reporting an infraction.
+- External confidential adviser: This person is designated by the Managing Director and the Supervisory Board of Simavi as an initial point of contact and assistance for Simavi employees and stakeholders reporting an infraction.
 The external confidential adviser has a duty of confidentiality with regard to what has been disclosed and will discuss possible follow-up action with the whistle-blower.

 The aim of this procedure is to:

 - provide Simavi employees and stakeholders with the ability to report infractions or suspected infractions and to follow up such reports properly;